Grrrben/gpio/README.md

 # Go ports for electronic components

-This is a collection of different golang ports of several electronic components.
+This is a collection of golang bindings for electronic components that are useful for robotics.

 [![GoDoc](https://godoc.org/github.com/Grrrben/gpio?status.svg)](https://godoc.org/github.com/Grrrben/gpio)